JeffDess/redmine-kroki/readme.md

 * Choose from this list of [supported diagram types](https://kroki.io/#support)
   \+ `diagramsnet`
-* Enter the diagram type as alpha-numeric characters (no spaces or hyphens)
+* Enter the diagram type as alpha-numeric characters

 ✅ Correct